Have you ever wondered why Pop Rocks explode with that satisfying crackle in your mouth?

 Here’s something most people don’t know: Pop Rocks weren’t invented by some brilliant food scientist in a lab coat.
 They were an accident.

-In the 1970s, a researcher named Charles A. But pimm was working on a project to create candy that could mask bitter medicines.
-Because of that, he accidentally left a batch of sugar mixture unattended while it was being carbonated.
+In the 1970s, a researcher named Charles A. Pimm was working on a project to create candy that could mask bitter medicines.
+He accidentally left a batch of sugar mixture unattended while it was being carbonated.
 When he returned, he found the mixture had formed those distinctive popping crystals.

 Pimm spent years perfecting the process, and in 1975, Pop Rocks hit the market.
 The rest is candy history.